 Another key component of success is the development of leadership capacity in these alignment and coherence efforts.
 This is accomplished by:

-- Developing well-supported and effective coaches, teacher leaders and principals who are strategically selected based on valid indicators of effectiveness; empowered to support and monitor teacher learning; and provide meaningful, evidence-based, actionable feedback that supports teachers' reflection and analysis of their practice. - Creating structures and systems that enable teams of educators to engage in jobembedded professional learning on an ongoing basis.
+- Developing well-supported and effective coaches, teacher leaders and principals who are strategically selected based on valid indicators of effectiveness; empowered to support and monitor teacher learning; and provide meaningful, evidence-based, actionable feedback that supports teachers' reflection and analysis of their practice. - Creating structures and systems that enable teams of educators to engage in job-embedded professional learning on an ongoing basis.

-Connecticut's Standards for Professional Learning will be available in Spring 2015 and can be found here when released.
+Connecticut's Standards for Professional Learning can be found here.